 Data gaps and opportunities

-Comprehensive, accurate and timely data are needed for effective population health monitoring of the health of Australia’s females.
-Although national health information collections and research continue to develop and improve, data and information gaps still remain on many topic areas related to female health.
+Comprehensive, accurate and timely data are needed for effective population health monitoring.
+Although national health information collections and research continue to develop and improve, data and information gaps remain.

-- data for priority population groups relating to reproductive and sexual health such as females who:
+- Data for priority population groups relating to reproductive and sexual health, such as males who:

 - are Aboriginal and Torres Strait Islander